kevintpeng/Learn-Something-Every-Day/UWaterloo/SE380-Feedback-Control.md

 # Chapter 4: First and Second Order Systems
 The order of a dynamic system is the order of the highest derivative of its governing differential equation.
-- understand relationship between ple locations and time domain behaviour; how do pole locations affect the response of the system?
+- understand relationship between pole locations and time domain behaviour; how do pole locations affect the response of the system?
 - use feedback to change the pole location of a closed loop system

 ## First order